pramiq-admin/NHAI-Hackathon-7.0/README.md

 ## License

-**Proprietary — Copyright © 2026 Sahil Chandel.
+**Proprietary — Copyright © 2026 PramIQ Solutions.
 All Rights Reserved.**

 This project is **source-available for NHAI Hackathon 7.0 evaluation only** and is **NOT** released under any open-source license (MIT/Apache/etc.).
 No permission is granted to copy, clone, fork, use, modify, or distribute